Chapter 27:

 The Ruby Oracle

-Learning at Al’Magi had been different for Sharzin since she and the triop welcomed Ishara in.
+Learning at Al’Magi had been different for Sharzin since she and the triop had welcomed Ishara into their group.

 While she struggled to put it into words, there was something about his energy that was unlike anything she had ever experienced.
-He didn’t seem to care for the things most boys his age wanted.
-To her, it felt like he had a singular purpose, and his goal was always just around the corner.
-And when he finally reached it, he just moved the finish line farther away for himself.
+While he was still a typical boy, regularly ogling her and the others, he wasn't like other Esserians his age who would have attempted to act on this lechery.
+Yet unlike other teens and even university students, it felt to her as though he had a singular purpose.
+As though he was always working towards a secret goal, and when he finally reached it, he just moved the finish line farther away for himself.

-He was, quite frankly, a puzzle to her.
-But Sharzin tried not to think too deeply about this.
-Instead, she decided it was easier to simply trust him until she didn’t anymore.
+He was a puzzle to her, and in some instances, it drove her mad, yet in others, it sent her heart racing.
+But Sharzin tried not to think too deeply about either of these moments.
+Instead, she decided it was easier to simply trust him—at least, until she didn’t anymore.

 For the time being, she was just happy to have someone who understood her way of thinking.
-Ishara would have been insufferable if he used his awkward charm to force her to go to class, but, instead, he did something she hadn’t expected—
+That supported her when she wanted to stay hidden and stood up to Rionriv's electric personality on that topic.
+Ishara would have been insufferable if he had used his awkward charm to force her to go to class, but instead, he did something she hadn’t expected.
+He appreciated her talents and gave her his undivided attention.
+That, and he trusted her to do what she was good at.

-“Okay, so it’s in that building,” Ishara explained once more as he peeked through the brush that they had found themselves hiding behind.
+“Okay, so it’s in that building,” Ishara explained once more as he peeked through the brush.
 “Southwest corner, second floor.”

 “And, when you say every test—” Sharzin looked deeply into his eyes, trying to see if there was even an ounce of deceit.

 “I mean every test that Al’Magi has ever had and will ever have.”
 He responded without hesitation.
 “Most magical principles have remained the same over the ages, so once a test is built, you rarely need to update it.
-They have about twenty-five years of worth of tests per class that they just cycle in.”
+They have about twenty-five years of worth of tests per class that they cycle in and out.”

 Truth.
 She thought to herself as she leaned in closer as though to speak even more quietly.
-But, in reality, she was attempting to get an even better look at Ishara’s eyes through the dim light.
+But in reality, she was attempting to get a better look at Ishara’s eyes in the dim light.

 “And you know this because you’re…an oracle.”

-“Hey, I’m being honest,” Ishara whispered back.
+“Hey, I’m—” Ishara whispered back.
 “I’m on your side.
 School is dumb.
 In particular, this school.
-And as I already said, I want you to steal the test questions and answers for Aes and Ri, too.
-Even though they’d never accept it, we can work together to slip them into the study sessions.
+And, as I already said, I want you to steal the test questions and answers for Aes and Ri, too.
+Even though they’d never accept it, you and I can work together to slip them into the study sessions.
 They won’t even know.
 Then everyone passes the tests in their own special way, and Ri is happy.”

 “Okay.”

-“Copy-Script spell.”
-He spoke, “Just read the incantations and lay it on the test.
-It’ll copy everything over to the scroll.
-Remember, southwest, second floor.
+“It's easy, okay."
+Ishara then reassured her.
+"Just read the incantations and lay it on the test.
+It’ll copy everything over.
+Don't worry, I made sure to refill the magenta ink on these badboys.
+Just remember, southwest, second floor.
 This year's tests will be in Cabinet D-dash-three-seven-one-point-seven.”

 “Wait!”

-“The first-floor staircase.”
-She replied quickly, pulling her hand away and tucking it closer to her chest.
-“Steps three, five, seven and eight are alarms.
+“The first-floor staircase,” She replied quickly, pulling her hand away and tucking it closer to her chest.
+"Has steps three, five, seven and eight alarmed.
 And the painting across from the test room is regularly peered through via spell.
 I’ve got this.”

-Creeping through the small study room, she peeked past the door crack, confirming she was near the first staircase, as Ishara had said she would be.
+Sharzin was in with ease, closing the window behind her and securely latching it.
+Creeping through the small study room, she peeked past the door crack, confirming she was in fact near the first-floor staircase, as Ishara had said she would be.

-Stepping out, she avoided the squeaky left side of the hall, which would have awoken the security statue.
+Stepping out, she avoided the squeaky left side of the hall, which would have awoken the security statue midway between her and the stairs.
 Gracefully, she bounced from step to step, reaching the top without triggering a single alarm.

-Sharzin slipped into the room, quickly finding the cabinet that held her prize.
-Within seconds, she had the lock picked and the tests in her hands.
+Sharzin slipped into the unlocked room and quickly found the cabinet that held her prize.
+Within seconds, she had the cabinet locks picked and the requested tests in her hands.
 A few minutes later, the originals were returned, and the copies secured in her bag.
 She emerged again from the room and, with the same stealth and grace as before, returned to Ishara.

 “Iz.”